tarwn/lessthandot-hugo/blogs/content/posts/2014-06-20-what-does-good-at-c-mean.md

   </tr>
 </table>

-Later, when I have the table more fleshed out, I&#8217;ll do a follow-up post in case this would be a useful tool for others as well.
+Later, when I have the table more fleshed out, I'll do a follow-up post in case this would be a useful tool for others as well.

  [1]: /index.php/webdev/uidevelopment/what-does-a-web-developer/ "What does a Web Developer need to know?"
  [2]: http://sijinjoseph.com/programmer-competency-matrix/ "Programmer Competency Matrix"